ucsd-cse30-fall-2016/ucsd-cse30-fall-2016.github.io/_topics/github_create_repo.md

     to work on the same version of your code from any computer.

     For now,
-    we are interested in working on the `ieng6` servers, so that's where you will create the clone.
+    we will demonstrate how this may be done on the `ieng6` servers.
 To clone your repo navigate to your repo on github and click on the green "clone or download" button on the top right corner.